-But there are part-time jobs that pay above the minimum, some well above, and they merit consideration.
-Below is a list of ten such jobs.
+There are part-time jobs that pay above minimum wage, some well above, and they merit consideration.
+Below is a list of ten such high-paying part-time jobs.
 (All wage information is from the Bureau of Labor Statistics (BLS).)

 Each has its own qualifications but these are flexible jobs in regard to schedule and responsibilities.
 See if you can work one or more around your own schedule and circumstances.

 The BLS reports a median wage of $8.93 per hour for servers, but that includes employment across an incredibly wide range of establishments.
 If you’re working at a high end restaurant, you can earn considerably more.
 At some restaurants a good server can easily earn $200 or more during a single weekend shift.
 Choosing the restaurant carefully is the key.
 There are no formal qualifications.